The most common sanitary products are disposable pads and tampons, which come in virtually any size and are suitable for any type of flow.

 Improve Menstrual Education

 Disposable pads are a multi-billion pound/dollar industry.
-All the different brands, varieties, styles – the truth is many are owned by the same parent companies that have huge overall monopolies.
+Yet, despite all the different brands, varieties, styles, the truth is many are owned by the same parent companies that have huge overall monopolies.

-The sanitary product market has always been under fire for its tendency to stereotype women and girls as needing to keep their periods secret, discreet and under-wraps.
-They urge women to mensurate in private away from prying critical eyes.
-On one hand, this seems natural, but on the other hand, it can worsen issues with menstrual education and reinforce it as a taboo rather than an essential component of our biology.
+The sanitary product market has been under fire for teaching girls to keep their periods secret.
+They urge women to mensurate in private.
+On one hand, this seems natural, but on the other hand, it can worsen issues with menstrual education.
+It reinforces menstruation as a taboo rather than an essential component of our biology.

-In the 21st century, menstrual education is still poor in many places around the world and menstruation is a serious taboo.
-For example, in India, some 71% of girls have no idea about menstruation and mental health until they have their first period.
+In the 21st century, menstrual education is still poor in many places around the world.
+For example, in India, around 71% of girls have no idea about menstruation and mental health until they have their first period.
 Girls and women are often actively marginalised when menstruating and may be disallowed to socialise with their families and friends.

-There is much work to be done here but reusable pads are a vital component in our journey towards creating positive conversations surrounding menstruation.
+There is much work to be done here, but reusable period pads are a vital component in our journey towards creating positive conversations surrounding menstruation.

 Why should women have to burden the cost of buying disposable pads?
 Why should they have to be secretive in menstruation and shunned by society when they’re on their periods?

-And why can’t reusable pads be treated as any other laundry?
-When we cut our leg and bleed on our trousers, we wash those, right?
+And why can’t reusable period pads be treated as any other laundry?
+When we cut our legs and bleed on our trousers, we wash those, right?

 Reusable pads are made from soft, natural cotton and fleece.
 Cotton is hypoallergenic, meaning it’s unlikely to cause allergies or irritation.